-Use their natural behaviour and reinforce what the action means by using the word or phrase you want to assign the command to.
-Not all dogs are lickers and puppies are much more likely to try and lick you to death to show affection.
+Use their natural behavior and reinforce what the action means by using the word or phrase you want to assign the command to.
+Not all dogs are lickers, and puppies are likely to try and lick you to death to show affection.

 Whenever your dog starts to lick you, tell them “kisses” or “give kisses” or whatever variant of the command you want to use.
-Repeat the command each time they do and reward them with a treat along with some praise.
+Then, repeat the command each time they do and reward them with a treat along with some praise.

 Use an Edible Dog-Friendly Spread